DesktopECHO/xWSL/README.md

       xWSL-XFCE416 Installation Complete!
 GUI will start in a few seconds...

-A successful install will show 965 packages installed.
-An XFCE desktop session is launched with stored credentials.
+A fullscreen XFCE desktop will launch using your stored credentials.

 **Configure xWSL to start at boot (like a service, no console window)**